apache/singa/examples/cifar10/README.md

         ./run-parallel.sh

 4. vgg-parallel.cc.
-It train the VGG model using the CPP APIs on two CudaGPU devices similar to alexnet-parallel.cc.
+It trains the VGG model using the CPP APIs on two CudaGPU devices similar to alexnet-parallel.cc.

 ### Prediction